 The contract liabilities primarily relate to the advance consideration received from customers, for the sales contracts whose revenue is recognized when products are delivered to customers.
-The amount of revenue recognized for the years ended December 31, 2020 and 2019, that were included in the contract liability balance at the beginning of the years were \$103 thousand and \$49,576 thousand, respectively.
+The amount of revenue recognized for the years ended December 31, 2021 and 2020, that was included in the contract liability balance at the beginning of the years was \$100 thousand and \$103 thousand, respectively.